Menu

 Why insure a baby?

 It’s a common assumption that babies don’t need life insurance because they don’t earn an income.
 Indeed, they are not little money-makers but it’s not their income you’re replacing – it’s yours.
-In the event of a tragedy, like losing a child, you’ll need to deal with final expenses such as funeral costs and you’ll want to take time off to mourn and possibly seek help with bereavement.
-A life insurance payout can buy you the time you need.

 Let’s find the right answer for you